 Shirts and shoes are required in all food service areas of the building.

 The University endorses free speech and sharing of ideas, and ideally this discourse is open and candid and characterized by mutual respect and civility.
 The University encourages a balanced approach in all communications and the inclusion of contrary points of view.
+For any inquiries about a protest, movement or spreading materials on campus, please contact the Campus Center Director.
+They will work with the client and see what can be arranged.

 No one under the age of 18 is allowed in the game room without adult supervision or consent from a parent or legal guardian.
 A valid photo ID, such as a college student ID or Driver’s license, is required to rent any game.